arthurwolf/llmi/README.md

 ### Integrating fact-checking into normal output.

-**Goal**: Transparently enable the factuality of statements in the output of the LLM to be checked, and corrected if needed.
+**Goal**: Transparently enable the accurateity of statements in the output of the LLM to be checked, and corrected if needed.

 Let's say you ask a LLM: